PapiLer/Reforestation/README.md

-## The word queue is ironic.
-It's just q with a bunch of silent letters waiting in line.
+## Two silk worms had a race.
+They ended up in a tie.